edrubin/EC607S26/README.md

 *Another note on the notes:* I create the slides with [`xaringan`](https://github.com/yihui/xaringan/wiki) in [R](cran.r-project.org).
 Thanks to [Grant McDermott](grantmcdermott.com/) for encouraging me to make this switch.

 That said, if you're starting out now, I'd go with [Quarto](https://quarto.org).
+I'm in the process of switching to Quarto now.

 **[Lecture 01: Research + R + You = 💖](https://raw.githack.com/edrubin/EC607S25/master/notes-lecture/lec01/notes.html)**